 2. Project planning

 The planning stage is when you’ll really start to flesh out a path for the project.
-It involves deciding the true scope of the project, firming up goals and giving a common direction to everyone on the project team.
-If formulated correctly, this plan will be clear and detailed enough to guide every team member through the remaining three phases of construction.
+It involves deciding the true scope of the project, firming up project objectives and giving a common direction to everyone on the project team.
+If formulated correctly, this plan will be clear and detailed enough to guide every project team member through the remaining three phases of construction.

 Within the overall plan should include a carefully mapped-out timeline.
 At each stage of the timeline, the following should be set out: